Tours for seeing Resplendent Quetzal Pharomachrus mocinno in Guatemala with CAYAYA BIRDING

-Resplendent Quetzal (Pharomachrus mocinno) is one of the most emblematic birds of the Neotropics.
+The Resplendent Quetzal (Pharomachrus mocinno) is one of the most emblematic and spectacular birds of the Neotropics.
 It occurs from southern Mexico to Panama.
-The nominate subspecies mocinno is restricted to the highlands of southern Mexico, Guatemala, Honduras, El Salvador, and Nicaragua, and the south-eastern subspecies costaricensis to the highlands of Costa Rica and Panama.
+The nominate subspecies Pharomachrus mocinno mocinno is restricted to the highlands of southern Mexico, Guatemala, Honduras, El Salvador, and Nicaragua, and the south-eastern subspecies Pharomachrus mocinno costaricensis to the highlands of Costa Rica and Panama.
 Many birders have seen Resplendent Quetzal on CAYAYA BIRDING tours.

 Resplendent Quetzal in Guatemala